HVVSATHWIK/WeatherWebsite/README.md

 I welcome contributions from the community.
 To contribute:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix:
     ```bash
     git checkout -b feature-name
     ```
-3. Commit your changes.
+3. Commit your changes:
     ```bash
     git commit -m "Description of your changes"
     ```
-4. Push to your branch.
+4. Push to your branch:
     ```bash
     git push origin feature-name
     ```